 French supermarket group Carrefour to buy Brazil's Grupo Big in $1.3 bln deal

-PARIS, March 24 (Reuters) - French supermarket retailer Carrefour CARR.PA has agreed to buy Grupo Big, Brazil's third-biggest food retailer, in a deal valuing the Brazilian firm at around $1.3 billion, which Carrefour said would boost its earnings.
+PARIS, March 24 (Reuters) - French supermarket retailer Carrefour CARR.PA has agreed to buy Grupo Big, Brazil's third-biggest food retailer, in a deal valuing the Latin American firm at around $1.3 billion.

-Carrefour said on Wednesday that it would buy the company from Walmart WMT.N and investment firm Advent International.
+The takeover, under which Carrefour would buy the company from Walmart WMT.N and investment firm Advent International, comes as Carrefour seeks to expand in overseas markets such as Brazil amid tough competition in France, where rivals include Casino CASP.PA and Leclerc.

-Carrefour said the acquisition offered significant synergy potential from year one, rising gradually to represent a net additional contribution to EBITDA (earnings before interest, tax, depreciation and amortisation) of 1.7 billion Brazilian reals, or roughly 260 million euros, on an annual basis three years after the closing of the transaction.
+The retailer added the acquisition would provide a net additional contribution to earnings before interest, tax, depreciation and amortisation of 1.7 billion Brazilian reals, or roughly 260 million euros, on an annual basis three years after the transaction closes.

-"Our Group is on the offensive: The acquisition of the BIG Group is a major transformation movement for Carrefour Brazil," said Carrefour Chairman and CEO Alexandre Bompard.
+"Our Group is on the offensive: The acquisition of the BIG Group is a major transformation movement for Carrefour Brazil," Carrefour Chairman and CEO Alexandre Bompard said in a statement.

+"The significant synergies generated by this transaction are a lever for creating additional value and a powerful addition to the profitable growth model that we have established across our Group," added Bompard.

+Carrefour already has a major presence in Brazil, where its subsidiary Carrefour Brasil CRFB3.SA is the country's biggest retailer and runs the Atacadão supermarket stores.

 ($1 = 5.5214 reais)